Keith-Tachibana/E-Commerce_Site_Fullstack/README.md

   ```shell
   createdb wickedSales
   ```
-6. Make a copy of .env.example
+6. Make a copy of .env.example and update it with your PostgreSQL credentials
   ```shell
   cp .env.example .env
   ```